 Your solicitor or conveyancer will provide a property information form and address a number of standard enquiries to the seller's conveyancer which includes:

 - Footpaths and right of way across the property

 - Restrictive covenants

-- Are there any planning restrictions
+- Any planning restrictions

-- Are access to utilities shared by neighbours
+- Access to utilities shared by neighbours

 - You have the deposit ready